fabian7593/Tenshi/README.md

 <br><br>

 ## Insert Seeds
-Context refers to a script or a set of instructions used to populate a database with initial or default data.
+This refers to a script to populate a database with initial or default data.
 Seeding is often necessary for setting up the initial state of an application, especially when working in development, testing, or staging environments.
 The seed on tenshi is in src/seed, and you could modify the scripting in package.json.

    ```bash